 9. More DIY Lip Recipes.

-If you enjoyed taking care of your lips with this easy DIY Lip Scrub Recipe, give these other homemade beauty products try:
+If you enjoyed taking care of your lips with this easy DIY Lip Scrub Recipe, give these other homemade beauty products try as part of your beauty routine:

 10. Buy Instead of DIY.

-There’s no need to buy expensive lip scrubs when you can make your own.
-However, if you want to simplify life and buy a pre-made lip scrub, try this Fresh Sugar Lip Polish from Sephora that works amazing!
+There’s no need to buy expensive lip scrubs when you can make your own homemade lip scrub.
+However, if you want to simplify life and buy a pre-made scrub, try this Fresh Sugar Lip Polish from Sephora that works amazing!

 - Small glass jar or other storage container(s)